Research Process Assignment

 Is there sufficient and enough variety of material to research on the issue?
 Going into the Library Databases and doing a search on the topic will give you an idea about this aspect of the topic’s information landscape.
 For example, for any given topic search, you’ll probably see a listing of thousands or even hundreds of thousands of resources: books, articles, reference articles, and so forth.
 This is pretty good evidence that the topic is substantive.

-In the Library Database, play with the Resource Type, Subject sort, Show Only, and New Records limiters using your chosen topic or several topics.
+In the Library Database, play with the Resource Type, Subject sort, Show Only, and New Records limiters using your chosen topic or several other potential topics.

-1. Describe what happens when you click a Resource Type or several of them.
+1. Describe what happens on the screen when you click a Resource Type or several of them.
 How does the search result list change?

 2. Describe what happens when you choose different Subjects in the Subject area to your search results.
 Can you determine what one of those subjects “means” given the alteration to the search results?
 What happens when you click only on Books as Resource Type and then start playing with the Subject sort?
 What happens when you choose Articles as the Resource Type and then play with the New Records limiter, sifting down to the last week or last month?